sluedecke/atom-diary/README.md

 ![](screenshot.png)

 * Creates month based Asciidoc or Markdown files for diaries
+* Includes three month calendar view, days with entries are highlighted
 * User can set a language for the diary files different from the system language
 * Automatically creates the diary base directory and one sub-directory per year